telefonicaid/fiware-orion/doc/manuals/devel/README.md

 * [Source code: main program and libraries](sourceCode.md).
 A description of the different libraries (and main program) in which the source code is structured.
 * [Flow index](flowsIndex.md).
 An index for all the flow diagrams described in the development documentation.
 A very useful "map" to have at hand.
 * [Semaphores](semaphores.md).
 This document provides detailed information about the different semaphores that Orion uses for internal synchronization.
-* [Http Headers](httpHeaders.md).
-This document provides list of all Http Headers used by Orion along with their description.
+* [HTTP Headers](httpHeaders.md).
+This document provides list of all HTTP Headers used by Orion along with their description.
 * [Cookbook](cookbook.md).
 This document describes some useful development related recipes.